andreyohiienko/frontend/README.md

 - ```docker-compose up --build```

 ## Issues
-- [ ] tests not re-running on Windows in docker container
+- [ ] tests not re-running on Windows in docker container (works only on Enter press)